godfrey-creat/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints alphabet in lowercase
+prints alphabet in lowercase then uppercase